 “Thankfulness is the beginning of gratitude.
 Gratitude is the completion of thankfulness.
 Thankfulness may consist merely of words.
 Gratitude is shown in acts.” – Henri Frederic Amiel

 Thanksgiving is a time of reflection, affection, and delicious meals.
 Today, our youngest son, his lovely wife, her family, and all the US are celebrating with family and friends.

 But regardless of where we are and where we live or which holidays we celebrate, we can all agree that gratitude and appreciation make the world a much better place.

 We have experience how precious this special day represents for them.
-We lived in San Diego for four years, and our son has been living in America for over ten years.
-We feel a great connection to the USA.
+We feel a great connection with the USA.
+We lived in San Diego for four years, and our son lives in America with his American wife.

 Today all Americans come together to celebrate what they are thankful for with their families and friends.
 Thanksgiving is undoubtedly a precious time of the year.
 It symbolises peace, thankfulness, and the beginning of the holiday season.